 - View/download their submitted data.

-- Set up anonymous “student accounts” within a classroom.
-This allows you to conveniently manage all of your students under one account.
+- Set up anonymous “student accounts” within a classroom - particularly important for students under the age of 13 years.
+Teachers conveniently manage all of their classrooms under their own account.
 A teacher can have multiple online “classrooms” with multiple student accounts.

 - Specific observation plants can be identified using a 'nickname' when included within each “classroom.”
 If multiple classrooms are observing plants at the same site, the teacher can easily duplicate that information to one or more other classrooms.